Clipboard History for Students: Research, Notes, and Citations

 A better clipboard workflow helps you capture ideas quickly and still write responsibly.

-Why clipboard history for students issues happen
+Why do clipboard history for students issues happen?

 Research is fragmented across databases, class slides, PDFs, websites, and notes.